You’ll be at an increased risk of getting an infection as your immune system recovers, which can take up to a year or longer.

 Travel – Avoid travelling to countries or locations where food and water quality aren’t to the highest standards, or where you might encounter tropical diseases.
 More advice on travelling abroad is available in our travel section.

 Vaccinations – During your transplant your immune system is replaced and you will need to have a new course of vaccinations to protect you from common illnesses such as measles and tuberculosis (TB).
+This also includes your coronavirus vaccinations if you had your first doses before your transplant.

 Back to work – Some people return to work about six months to a year after transplant.
 You’re normally at much less risk of infection at this point, but it’s sensible to take precautions if you can.
 If you have a job where you’re in contact with the general public a lot, see if you can make changes to your role so you’re less exposed.